SolarEnergyRacers/solar_car_control_system/extras/automation/README.md

 ## Required Adjustments

 - Adjust the XPATH in the script to match the login fields
+- Possibly add Tems of Use check field
 - Possibly adjust the command for the enter command